 As part of the Community Planning element of the Community Empowerment (Scotland) Act 2015, the Inverclyde Alliance is responsible for a Local Outcome Improvement Plan (LOIP).
-Further information on LOIP can be found on our website using the link in Appendix 3.

-The LOIP demonstrates a clear, evidencebased and robust understanding of local needs, circumstances and aspirations of local communities.
+Click here to access Inverclyde Local Outcome Improvement Plan.
+The LOIP demonstrates a clear, evidence-based and robust understanding of local needs, circumstances and aspirations of local communities.
 It also sets out which communities experience significantly poorer outcomes.
-Inverclyde's LOIP has been informed by both the results from the 'Our Place Our Future' survey and a comprehensive strategic needs analysis.
+Inverclyde's LOIP has been informed by both the results from the 'Our Place Our Future' Survey and a comprehensive strategic needs analysis.
 The plan identifies three strategic priorities that the Alliance Board will focus on: